beautifwhale/NGProject/README.md

-# ngproject
+# NGProject

-Conatins 3 versions of the hangman game
+NGProject (Networked Games Project) conatins 3 versions of a networked Hangman game.
+It demonstrates using the libhangman game library to create games using different network protocols and designs.
+Libhangman uses libsocket for network communications and is installed alongside libhangman during the build stage.

 - fork
     - fork client